Nick Jordan (character): Storylines

 In March 2014, Zoe emails Jordan following the unexpected arrival of Connie Beauchamp as the ED's new Consultant.
 In Jordan's reply to Zoe, he warns her to be very careful around Connie, as he cannot think of a reason she would have returned to Holby unless it was for her own personal gain.

-In May 2016, Jordan and Maggie offer Zoe a new job in Michigan which she takes and she leaves Holby and her husband Max Walker in tears.
+In May 2016, Jordan and Maggie offer Zoe a new job in Michigan, which she accepts.

 Reception

 Michael French was nominated for the 'Most Popular Actor' award in the 2006 National Television Awards for his portrayal of the character.
 Both The Guardian and the Sunday Mirror have likened Nick to George Clooney's ER character Doug Ross - "the one everyone fancies" - with the Sunday Mirror deeming him "Handsome, talented, hot-headed and passionate. [...]
 Dark, brooding, sexy.
 If your heart needs attention Nick Jordan's the man.
 8/10."
 Andrew Billen for the New Statesman agrees that Nick is "good-looking", but suggests French's playing another "love rat" character after his EastEnders role to be type casting.